-For thousands of years, the natural environment was the economy of Spokane's first peoples.
+Since Time Immemorial, the Spokane People have lived interconnected and interdependent of all beings including human and non-human alike.
 The fish from the river, the forest and prairie wildlife, and the native plants provided for all their needs.
 When European peoples settled the site at the Spokane Falls, they relied on the natural environment for their economy: timber, mining, agriculture and power generation.